andrewdget/pyVFD/README.md

 VFDs, like LCDs, primarily come in two varietes:

 - **seven-segment (7-Segment) displays;** Best suited for numeral only displays (such as a digital clock).
-It is possible for this display to represent alpha-numerics but the clarity/unambiguity is generaly poor (for example the letter "Y").
+It is possible for displays of this type to represent alphabetical characters but the clarity/unambiguity is generaly poor as a result of the available segment geometries (for example the letter "Y") and it is not possible to differentiate between capitol/lower case characters.
+For purposes where these limitations are prohibitive, 16-Segment displays offer a solution. <sup>[2]</sup>

 <p align='center'>
 	<img src='https://upload.wikimedia.org/wikipedia/commons/e/ed/7_Segment_Display_with_Labeled_Segments.svg' alt='Segment names of a 7-Segment display with an eighth Decimal Point segment.' width='auto' height='200'><sup>[2]</sup>
 </p>

-- **sixteen-segment (16-Segment) displays;** Operate on the same principle as 7-segment displays but incorporate additonal segments allowing for clear representation of more complex characters including alpha-numeric characters/symbols.
+- **sixteen-segment (16-Segment) displays;** Operate on the same principle as 7-segment displays but incorporate additonal segments allowing for clear representation of more complex characters including alpha-numeric characters/symbols. <sup>[3]</sup>

 <p align='center'>
 	<img src='https://upload.wikimedia.org/wikipedia/commons/9/95/16-segmente.png' alt='Segment names of a 16-Segment display with a seventeenth Decimal Point Segment.' width='auto' height='200'> <sup>[3]</sup>